 Dana helps people move better so they feel better, and ‘feel’ better so they move better.

-As a certified Yoga Therapist (C-IAYT), Dana can assist clients in individual or small group lessons with issues beyond the scope of a regular yoga class.
+As a certified Yoga Therapist (C-IAYT), Dana assists clients in individual or small group lessons with issues beyond the scope of a regular yoga/movement class.
 This includes injury prevention and recovery, back pain prevention and recovery, yoga for pre- and postnatal women, pelvic floor issues, improved coping skills, and finding ease in the physical body.
 She has worked with clients with back pain, scoliosis, kyphosis, spinal stenosis, knee injuries, hip injuries, back injury, back pain, pelvic pain, neck and shoulder pain, and other sources of discomfort and suffering, including psychological and emotional issues.

 The classic tools of yoga, outlined in the Yoga Sutras as the 8 Limbs of Yoga, include yama and niyama (ethical and personal guidelines), asana (posture practice), pranayama (breath practices), pratyahara (practices for drawing attention inward), dharana and dhyana (concentration and meditation practices), in order to attain unity (samadhi).
 Other tools include the Kosha model (five layers of the self), the Doshas (three energetic constitutions), and Gunas (three qualities of nature).
 Guiding principles of Abhyasa (steady, consistent practice) and Vairagya (discipled detachment) form the foundation.